syncany/syncany-docs/source/security.rst

 Prologue
 --------
 Although we take special care designing and implementing the security-related parts of Syncany, we are not cryptographers.
-We have have asked multiple parties to peer review our concept and implementation, and we hereby do that again: **Please review our security concepts and implementation!** If you believe that any of the concepts and/or the implementation is incorrect, insecure or can be attacked, please let us know `by creating a new issue <https://github.com/syncany/syncany/issues>`_.
+We have have asked multiple parties to peer review our concept and implementation, and we hereby do that again: **Please review our security concepts and implementation!** If you believe that any of the concepts and/or the implementation is incorrect, insecure or can be attacked, please let us know `by creating a new issue <https://github.com/syncany/syncany/issues>`_ or `by contacting us directly for major issues <mailto:philipp.heckel@gmail.com>`_.

 Security Assumptions
 --------------------